Learning Outcomes

 - A circumstance – when they are aware of a risk that it exists or will exist; or

 The key element is the defendant's subjective awareness of the risk.
-It does not matter if the risk would have been obvious to a reasonable person if the defendant genuinely did not foresee it (perhaps due to age or lack of intelligence).
-However, the decision to take the risk is judged objectively – was it unreasonable in the circumstances known to D?
+It does not matter if the risk would have been obvious to a reasonable person if the defendant genuinely did not foresee it (perhaps due to age or a particular mental state).
+However, whether it was unreasonable to take the risk is judged largely by an objective yardstick, evaluated against the circumstances as D knew or believed them to be.
+Everyday activities can involve risk; the question is whether, viewed in context, D’s decision to run the risk was unjustifiable.

 Worked Example 1.3